yasuhironet/macos-opensh/README.md

 (and because I haven't prepared the necessary preparation yet,) for now I don't accept pull-requests.

+## License

+GPLv3.

 ## Installation

 - Homebrew's gcc and automake/autoconf are the prerequisites.
+- Below will install the opensh in $HOME/macos/bin/.

 ```
 % aclocal